dbosk/intropy/research/literature/computational-thinking.md

 learning.
 Variation theory is proposed to be a powerful means for describing and revealing conditions critical for learning in a pedagogical setting.

+## What Does It Take to Do Computer Programming?: Surveying the K-12 Students' Conceptions

+From the abstract of [What Does It Take to Do Computer Programming?: Surveying the K-12 Students' Conceptions](https://doi.org/10.1145/2676723.2677229):

+> Phenomenographic studies in computing education research have previously focused on learning "programming thinking" [3], the act of learning to program [2], and conceptions of learning generally in an engineering context [10].
+In the present study we analyze and discuss "what it takes to do computer programming" using phenomenography as research approach.
+This study is based on a large survey dataset gathered in summer outreach courses for K-12 students.
+The analysis resulted in 12 qualitatively different categories belonging to five separate, emergent themes: Syntax and language features, nature of programming work generally, computational thinking and problem solving, prerequisites, and auxiliary skills.
+We additionally reviewed whether the students' previous experience explains the categories, and observed that a mechanistic view of programming was prevailing among the inexperienced users, while experienced students more often stressed algorithmic thinking and logical reasoning.
+This study resembles work done by Eckerdal et al. [3], but gives a K-12 perspective to the question, "what does it takes to do programming?"

+This seems like a relevant paper.
+There is not that much difference between 12 and HE, at least not at KTH.